brooklynrm/Mech-105-Algorithms/LU Factorization/README.md

 # LU Factorization
+### Descriptioin:
-### This function determines the LU Factorization of a square matrix and utilizes partial pivoting.
+This function determines the LU Factorization of a square matrix and utilizes partial pivoting.

-Limitations include:

->Only matrices that are square can be utilized in this function.

 ###### *Inputs:*